CNH Industrial: Periodic Report on $50 million tranche of $300 Million Buyback Program

 |CNH Industrial N.V.
 Reg.
 Shs

-Börse aktuell - Live TickerZinssorgen drücken Stimmung: Verluste an den US-Börsen -- ATX schließt schwächer -- DAX schlussendlich wenig verändert -- Asiens Börsen letztlich ohne gemeinsame Richtung
+Börse aktuell - Live TickerUnsicherheit über den Bankensektor: Dow gibt schlussendlich ab -- ATX beendet Handel mit kräftigen Abschlägen -- DAX letztendlich unter 15.000-Punkte-Marke -- Asiens Börsen schließen stärker

-Der heimische Aktienmarkt bewegte sich am Donnerstag abwärts.
-Der deutsche Leitindex tendierte seitwärts.
-Die US-Börsen zeigten sich im Handelsverlauf schwächer.
-An den asiatischen Börsen überwogen im Donnerstagshandel die Minuszeichen.
+Der heimische sowie der deutsche Aktienmarkt gaben zur Wochenmitte deutlich ab.
+An der Wall Street waren zur Wochenmitte unterschiedliche Tendenzen zu beobachten.
+Die Börsen in Fernost konnten sich am Mittwoch erholen.